Chinese paper calls for retaliation over Australia tycoon attack

 The Global Times is published by the ruling Communist Party’s official People’s Daily, and though it does not have the same mouthpiece function of its mother publication, its words can carry weight in government circles.

-However, the government-run Xinhua news agency took a softer line, saying in a commentary that “one rotten apple” should not be allowed to ruin relations, noting that the Chinese embassy had received emails of support from Australian people who felt embarrassed by Palmer.

-Palmer, who holds the balance of power in the Australian parliament’s upper house, is locked in a legal battle with Chinese firm CITIC Pacific Ltd (0267.HK) over cost blowouts and disputed royalty payments at the Sino Iron project in Western Australia, China’s biggest offshore mining investment.
+Palmer, who holds the balance of power in the Australian parliament’s upper house, is locked in a legal battle with Chinese firm CITIC Pacific over cost blowouts and disputed royalty payments at an iron ore port in Cape Preston in Western Australia.

-The outspoken businessman lost two parts of that legal fight on Wednesday.
-The Federal Court of Australia ruled that the government was wrong to have appointed Palmer’s private company Mineralogy Pty Ltd as operator of Cape Preston port, where Sino Iron is exporting its ore.

-In a separate case, a federal judge ruled that the government had the right to approve CITIC Pacific’s security plan for the port facilities at Cape Preston.

 Palmer has already said his comments were not intended to refer to the Chinese people, and on Wednesday issued another statement saying he had been a “major supporter of the Chinese” for a long time.